Frequently Asked Questions About ME-EM Online Programs

 Why online from Michigan Tech Mechanical Engineering – Engineering Mechanics?

 We are experienced in online learning, we have had distance and online graduate degree and non-degree programs since 1995.
 The content of the program can be custom tailored to your professional interests whether it is a degree, a certificate, or non-degree courses focused in one or more areas for enrichment or to “re-tool”.
 Our online classes are the same as those offered on campus maintaining the rigor and pedigree of the ME-EM degree and courses.
 The degree that is awarded is the same as that awarded to on-campus students.
 Blended programs can also be designed that include online and on-campus offerings and experiences.

 How are these programs different than programs and courses from for-profits?

 Our online courses and degrees are the same as those provided on campus and are taught and advised by our faculty.

 - Our undergraduate ME degree is ABET accredited and has been accredited since its inception many decades ago.
 Our accreditation has always been for the longest period that ABET awards.

-- Our Undergraduate program is currently 17th in the US in BSME degrees awarded.
-We have been in the top 17 in this category for the past 30 consecutive years.
+- Our Undergraduate program is currently 23rd in the US in BSME degrees awarded and 8th in enrollment.
+We have been in the top 23 in this category for the past 32 consecutive years.